akilahis/PowerBI-visualization/README.md

-# PowerBI-visualization
+Visualization of Pharmaceutical Sales using PowerBI.
-Visualizing pharmaceutical sales using data from Kaggle.
+Using data from Kaggle (